 Nathan enjoys counseling individuals who are experiencing significant challenges; he also meets weekly with people, simply to help them think through areas of spiritual growth in ordinary life.

-Nathan studied 3 years at the Moody Bible Institute, then earned degrees from John Brown University and Wheaton College.
+Nathan studied 3 years at Moody Bible Institute, then earned degrees from John Brown University and Wheaton College.
 He enjoys reading, woodworking, raising a small flock of sheep, and coaching his kids’ basketball teams.